 It could be that this is the first day of cruising for the year.
 The night was quiet with just a mild variable breeze of 1-8 knots.
 After coffee, I spent about 1 hr installing the mainsail.
 Again, no problem.
 I then put the covers on the fenders.

 I had some problem connecting the MacBook to the internet via GPRS.
 It seems that Vodafone has changed the password sequence and at the same time the last system upgrade of the computer to Mac OS 10.5 has changed the connecting procedure.
-I am not sure which of the two changes caused the difficulty.
+I was not sure which of the two changes caused the difficulty.
 After some hacking I did connect.
 I just hope that I have saved properly what I did and next time the connection will happen without my intervention.

 I tested again the outboard.
 It worked well.
 I looked but could not find the straw mats for the dinghy.
 Then I remembered.
 They had been swept overboard when the dinghy capsized on the passage between Syros and Rhinia last year and I had ordered new ones.
 I called Agmar but they could not locate them nor did anyone there remembered receiving them.
 I guess that my brother Nikos had not sent them to Agmar as he had told me.